ithompson813/cs33final/final/README.txt.txt

 Updating The Chat

-Because many users are able to write simultaneously into one chatroom, the messages-view would need to be continuously updated to show all messages.
+Because many users are able to write simultaneously into one chatroom, the messages-view needs to be continuously updated to show all messages.
 This is done by starting an interval function as soon as the page is loaded.
 The update_chat() function houses this process.

 Update_chat() utilizes a global variable called last_update.
 Last_update represents the datetime when the messages in the chatroom were last updated.
 Last_update is assigned to the current time whenever get_messages() is called.

 The update_chat() function makes the same API call as get_messages() to get the relevant messages for the current group.
 The function then checks the timestamp for the most recent message and determines if it was posted after the last_update time.
 If this is true, then the chat is out of date and function rewrites the chat by calling get_messages.
 This check is performed every two seconds.

+Thank you Logan and whoever else may be reading this for a great semester!